Linsanity81/TileableShell/README.md

 These instructions gives an example to you of how to use our code to generate a masonry shell structures with discrete equivalence classes.

 ### Step 1: import & remesh
-Import a Flower.obj file and 3^6-6^2_11844.obj by clicking `read` and `texture` button, respectively.
-Set `Scalar` as 4.0 and `RotAngle` as -15.
+Import a Hyperbolic.obj file and 4^4_7200.obj by clicking `read` and `texture` button, respectively.
+Set `Scalar` as 5.0 and `RotAngle` as -15.
 Then click the `remesh` button to get a remeshed surface.

 <p align="center">
  <img width=640px height=400px src="doc/Step1.png" alt="Remeshed Surface">
 </p>

 ### Step 2: optimize suface
-Set the `Edge K` as 4 and `Dihedral K` as 6, click the `Op Surface` button to optimize surface first.
+Set the `Edge K` as 4 and `Dihedral K` as 4, click the `Opt Surface` button to optimize surface first.

 <p align="center">
  <img width=640px height=400px src="doc/Step2.png" alt="Optimized Surface">
 </p>

 ### Step 3: optimize cutting plane
-Set the `Mini Block Cluster Num` as 10 and `Target Block Cluster Num` as 1.
+Set the `Mini Block Cluster` as 10 and `Target Block Cluster` as 1.
 Set `Thickness` as 0.04.
-Click the `Op CuttingPlane` button to start cutting plane optimization.
+Click the `Opt CuttingPlane` button to start cutting plane optimization.
+Then click the `Create Shell` button to create shell structures with given thickness.

 <p align="center">
  <img width=640px height=400px src="doc/Step3.png" alt="Optimized Shell Structure">
 </p>

 ### Step 4: save optimized model
 Lastly, you can click `Save Shell` to save the related data and *.obj* files that can be used for fabrication.
+Here we suggest to use MeshLab to view the generated *.obj* files.

 <p align="center">
  <img width=540px height=160px src="doc/Step4.png" alt="Saving Files">